AlexMubarakshin/Watcher-Kit/PERSON_DETECTION.md

 # Person Detection Feature

-The Watcher system includes an AI-powered person detection feature that can monitor your camera feed in real-time and send alerts to Telegram when people are detected.
+The Watcher system includes an AI-powered person detection feature that runs **integrated with video capture**.
+This means you can record video while simultaneously detecting people and sending alerts to Telegram - all using the same camera stream efficiently.

 ## Features

 - 🤖 **AI-Powered Detection**: Uses YOLOv8 for accurate person detection
 - 📸 **Smart Screenshots**: Automatically captures and annotates images when people are detected
 - 📱 **Telegram Alerts**: Sends detection alerts with screenshots to your Telegram chat
-- ⚡ **Real-time Processing**: Live video stream analysis
+- ⚡ **Integrated Processing**: Runs alongside video capture using the same camera
 - 🎯 **Configurable Sensitivity**: Adjustable confidence thresholds
 - 🕐 **Smart Cooldowns**: Prevents spam by limiting alert frequency
 - 🧹 **Auto Cleanup**: Automatically removes old screenshots